gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 OpenJDK 64-bits Server VM (build 24.85-b03, mixed mode)
 ```

+If you are behind a firewall, older Java virtual machines [fail to connect to SourceForge]({{ site.baseurl }}/blog/2016/12/02/plugins-install-issue/).
+Update your Java JDK to **8u101 or later** and retry to install the plug-ins.

 ### Eclipse & CDT

 The oldest Eclipse supported by the plug-ins is Eclipse 4.4 Luna SR2 (CDT 8.6), and the recommended version is **4.5 Mars SR2**.
 Do not try to install them on Kepler, Juno, Indigo, or older versions, since the install will fail.